-For all projects, the type and extent of businesses and workers to be directly displaced by a project should be disclosed, whether or not there would be a significant displacement impact.
+For all projects, the type and extent of businesses and workers to be directly displaced by project should be disclosed, whether or not there would be a significant displacement impact.
 A preliminary assessment to determine the potential for significant displacement should consider the following circumstances:

-Whether the businesses to be displaced provide products or services essential to the local economy that would no longer be available in its "trade area" to local residents or businesses due to the difficulty of either relocating the businesses or establishing new, comparable businesses.
-The "trade area" may be the study area or, depending on the size of the area from which the majority of customers or clients of the businesses are drawn, a broader area.
+• Whether the businesses to be displaced provide products or services essential to the local economy that would no long it be available in its "trade area" to local residents or businesses due to the difficulty obeither relocating the businesses or establishing new, comparable businesses.
+The "trade area" may be the study area or, depending on the size of the area from which the majority of customers or clients of the businesses are drawn a broader area.

 The analysis should focus on businesses for which comparable goods or services may not be found within the study area, either under existing conditions or in the future with the proposed project.
-For example, the displacement of a grocery store on a local retail strip would not be expected to result in impacts because it is generally likely that similar stores exist within the study area or would locate there to meet demand.
-On the other hand, an example of direct displacement that would warrant additional analysis might be the demolition of buildings on a local retail corridor for a highway project or other nonretail uses.
-If comparable retail does not exist within the project study area, more analysis would be necessary to assess the likelihood of an impact.
+For example, the displacement of a convenience store on a local retail steip would not be expected to result in impacts because it is generally likely that shailar stores exist within the study area or would locate there to meet demand.
+On the other hand, an example of direct displacement that would warrant allocate has an allocal retail corridor for a highway project or other hon-retail uses.
+If comparable retail does not exist within the project study area in ore analysis would be warranted to assess the likelihood of an impact.

-Sources of information to use in this assessment include Zip Code Business Patterns, a product of the U.S. Census, Journey-to-Work data from the U.S. Census, or the Quarterly Census of Earning and Wages (QCEW) from the New York State Department of Labor (NYSDOL).
+Sources of information to use in this assessment include Zip Code Business Patterns, a product of the U.S. Census, Journey-to-Work data from the U.S. Census, or the Longitudinal Employer-Household Dynamics Origin-Destination Employment Statistics (LEHD Origin-Destination Employment Statistics (LODES) from the US Census Bureau.
 Local development corporations or business improvement districts may also collect data or publish reports on businesses within the study area.

 Whether a category of businesses is the subject of other regulations or publicly adopted plans to preserve, enhance, or otherwise protect it.
 An example would be the displacement of an industrial business in Long Island City's Industrial Business Zone to develop a non-industrial use that would not be permitted under current land use policies.
-More analysis would be necessary to assess the likelihood of an impact.
-Information provided in the Chapter 4, "Land Use, Zoning, and Public Policy" should be helpful in determining whether any of the displaced businesses are the subject of other regulations or publicly adopted plans to preserve, enhance, or otherwise protect them.
+More analysis likely would be warranted to assess the likelihood of an impact.
+Information provided in Chapter 4, "Land Use, Zoning, and Public Policy" should be helpful in determining whether any of the displaced businesses are the subject of other regulations or publicly adopted plans to preserve, enhance, or otherwise protect them.